the-user-created/Engineering_results/README.md

 ## CSC1015F UPDATE (Jun-08-2020)

-Either re-download the program and it'll fix everything automatically
+Either re-download the program and it'll fix everything

+Then delete the function fix_csc_08Jun20()

+And delete the function call at the end of the program and un-comment main()

-OR
+## OR

 Do the following: